Dripdrop12/ipardalis/content/tos.md

 +++
-title = "TOS"
-header_title = "Terms of Service"
-url = "/tos/"
-menu = "main"
-description = "iPardalis terms of service"
+title = "iPardalis Terms of Service" header_title = "Terms of Service (TOS)" url = "/tos/" menu = "main" description = "iPardalis terms of service are the best in the industry."
 +++

 By purchasing from iPardalis, you are agreeing to our terms of service.